Your Feedback

 Feedback:

 Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
 We welcome all comments about public media’s content and services.
-However, CPB is prohibited from interfering with editorial decisions related to programming on NPR or local public television and radio stations.
-Your comments will have more weight if you contact NPR or your local station directly.
+However, CPB does not produce or broadcast content.
+Your programming suggestion would have more weight at your local station.

 Feedback: